Seal12/musicman/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+MusicMan is a music management website that lets you keep a personal album of all your favourite songs.
+It allows you to search for songs by artist, album and even partial lyrics.
+Once you have your song, create a playlist for future use.

 ### Structure
 - `back/` contains the application's server.